oeoes/Schedule-app/readme.md

 Seeding: UserSeeder<br>
 </pre>

 * To be able to access dashboard it requires some authentication, to create one, there is no interface to accompish that goal, instead we could configure it through database seeding.
-Just go to <code>database/seeds/UserSeeder.php</code> in your project folder and you'll find this lines of code
+Just go to <code>database/seeds/UserSeeder.php</code> in your project folder and you'll find these lines of code
 ```php
 public function run()
 {